iilab/openmentoring-content/en/topics/practice-4-safe-social-networks/2-privacy-settings-and-tools/1-1-intro.md

 ---
-title: Getting started with Facebook privacy tools
+title: Get started with Facebook privacy tools
 ---
 Learn to control access to your personal details on Facebook.